-The workgroup initially developed a comprehensive outline of issues in the partnership tax area that the states might need to address.
+The workgroup initially developed a comprehensive outline of issues in taxing partnership income that the states might need to address.
 The development of that outline showed that specific rules for particular facts and circumstances were often lacking.
-But one area where there seemed to be specific rules in many states, and some consistency between those rules, was the treatment of partnerships engaged primarily in investment activity.
-The workgroup decided to address the question of the taxation of investment partnership income initially through a white paper which would evaluate this treatment.
+But one area where there seemed to be specific rules in many states, and some consistency between those rules, was the treatment of partnerships engaged primarily in investment activity-and specifically, the sourcing of investment partnership income to the residence (and sometimes domicile) of limited partners.
+The workgroup decided to address this special sourcing treatment and produce a white paper evaluating the treatment.